moment/moment/CONTRIBUTING.md

 * `src/test/moment/*.js` moment core tests
 * `src/test/locale/*.js` locale tests

-We're using ES6 module system, but nothing else ES6, because of performance considerations (added code by the transpiler, less than optimal translation to ES5).
+We are using ES6 module system, but nothing else ES6, because of performance considerations (added code by the transpiler, less than optimal translation to ES5).
 So please do not use that fancy new ES6 feature in your patch, it won't be accepted.